zengabor/tdaemon/README.md

         commands, but the only way to do so is to send arguments rather than the whole external command.
 Tests must pass, though (no `&`, for example) [X] Install tdaemon as a script.
+    [X] Add an "ignore" option to ignore other files (logs, sqlite database, image files, etc)